burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 A [concept](https://en.cppreference.com/w/cpp/language/constraints) is a named set of requirements.

-It's possible in general, to distinguish three categories of requirements [4,p.512] in context of programming languages:
+It's possible in general, to distinguish three categories of requirements [4,p.512] in the context of programming languages:

 * Syntactic Requirements
 * Semantic Requirements
 * Complexity Requirements

 The only requirements that we can express with C++ concepts are syntactic ones.
 Explicitly specifying any non-obvious semantic and complexity requirements of a concept right now should be done in the form of code comments or other documentation.

-> In each area of CS there are requirements beyond this three.
+> In each area of CS there are requirements beyond these three.
 But it's out of scope of this note.
-And this three categories is not a bad set.
+And these three categories are not a bad set.

 The motivation for using the concept is to have the ability to provide you with a means to constrain the template type.